🛠 Build the packages

 Source code and recipes

-under your work directory, you will see the packages you have downloaded via
+If you perform ls under your work directory, you will see the packages you have downloaded via

-, plus an alidist
+aliBuild init, plus an alidist directory.

-directory contains software recipes, telling aliBuild how the software is built.
+The alidist directory contains software recipes, telling aliBuild how the software is built.
 Your

-directory and your software source code are Git directories managed by you: you need
+alidist directory and your software source code are Git directories managed by you: you need

 to keep them up-to-date manually.